cucumber/docs/content/docs/gherkin/reference.md

 - Receive an invitation
 - Card should be swallowed

-While it might be tempting to implement `Then` steps to just look in the database - resist that temptation!
+While it might be tempting to implement `Then` steps to look in the database - resist that temptation!

 You should only verify outcome that is observable for the user (or external system), and databases usually are not.